zubxxr/SOFE3980U-Lab2/README.md

     ![](images/sq2_5a.jpg)

-## Understanding the Spring-Boot based Web application
+## Understanding the Spring-Boot Based Web Application
 * **Application.java** contains the **main** function that runs the web application
 * **HelloController.java** is a view controller that redirects an HTTP request to the HTML template file to generate a customized HTML file.
 * The first file in the following figure shows **HelloController.java** in which